Contemplating today's Gospel

 “Amen, I say to you, no sign will be given”

 Fr.
-Jordi POU i Sabater (Sant Jordi Desvalls, Girona, Spain)Today, it looks like the Gospel does not say too much about Jesus or about us.
+Jordi POU i Sabater (Sant Jordi Desvalls, Girona, Spain)Today the Gospel does not seem to tell us much about Jesus or about ourselves.
 “Why does this generation seek a sign?”
 (Mk 8:12).
-Commenting on this episode of Jesus' life, Saint John Paul II said: “Jesus invites us to discern between the words and the deeds testimony of (or a “sign of”) the arrival of God's Kingdom.”
-It seems the Pharisees questioning Jesus are lacking the capacity or the will to discern that sign which —in fact— is the entire manifestation, deeds and words, of the Lord.
+Saint John Paul II, commenting on this episode in the life of Jesus Christ, says: “Jesus invites us to discern the words and deeds which bear witness to (are a “sign of”) the imminent coming of the Father’s kingdom.”
+It seems that the Jews who question Jesus lack the ability or the will to discern that sign which is in fact all the actions, deeds and words of the Lord.

 Thoughts on Today's Gospel